TommyPKeane/learning-python/README.md

 # Learning Python

-__tommy teaches tommy__ (and anyone who wants to actually read this) how to code in Python, with a major focus on all the functionality available in the Python Standard Library (PSL).
+__tommy teaches tommy__ (and anyone who wants to actually read this) how to code in Python, with a major focus on all the functionality available in the Python Standard Library (PSL) and Python syntax.

 I've been doing various amounts of Python coding since 2009-ish in personal, professional, and academic projects, but you're never too old to learn, and they keep making computers better and worse all the time.